Most people crave something new or different but rarely act on it.

 - Go to a museum you’ve never visited

-- Listen to a new genre of music
+- Listen to an alternative genre of music

 - Try a different hairstyle